Pathariya Assembly constituency

 Pathariya Assembly constituency (formerly Patharia) is one of the 230 Vidhan Sabha (Legislative Assembly) constituencies of Madhya Pradesh state in central India.
 This constituency came into existence in 1961, following delimitation of the legislative assembly constituencies.
 It was reserved for the candidates belonging to the Scheduled castes from 1961 to 2008.

 Overview

 Pathariya (constituency number 54) is one of the 4 Vidhan Sabha constituencies located in Damoh district.
-This constituency covers the entire Batiyagarh and Pathariya tehsils of the district.
+This constituency covers the entire Batiyagarh and Patharia tehsils of the district.

 Pathariya is part of Damoh Lok Sabha constituency along with seven other Vidhan Sabha segments, namely, Damoh, Jabera and Hatta in this district, Deori, Rehli and Banda in Sagar district and Malhara in Chhatarpur district.